apache/nuttx/examples/README.txt

       The maximum length of one command line and of one output line.
       Default: 80

+  * CONFIG_EXAMPLES_NSH_STACKSIZE
+      The stack size to use when spawning new threads or tasks.
+Such new threads are generated when a command is executed in background or as new TELNET connections are established.

+  * CONFIG_EXAMPLES_NSH_CONSOLE
+      If CONFIG_EXAMPLES_NSH_CONSOLE is set to 'y', then a serial console front-end is selected.

   * CONFIG_EXAMPLES_NSH_TELNET
-      By default, NSH is configured to use the serial console.
       If CONFIG_EXAMPLES_NSH_TELNET is set to 'y', then a TELENET server front-end is selected.
-When this option is provided, you must log into NuttX remotely using telnet in order to access NSH.
+When this option is provided, you may log into NuttX remotely using telnet in order to access NSH.

+  One or both of CONFIG_EXAMPLES_NSH_CONSOLE and CONFIG_EXAMPLES_NSH_TELNET must be defined.
 If CONFIG_EXAMPLES_NSH_TELNET is selected, then there some other configuration settings that apply:

   * CONFIG_EXAMPLES_NSH_IOBUFFER_SIZE
       Determines the size of the I/O buffer to use for sending/ receiving TELNET commands/reponses

-  * CONFIG_EXAMPLES_NSH_STACKSIZE
-      The stack size to use when spawning new threads as new TELNET connections are established.

   * CONFIG_EXAMPLES_NSH_DHCPC
       Obtain the the IP address via DHCP.